shin5ok/chatui-using-answerapi/README.md

 [https://cloud.google.com/generative-ai-app-builder/docs/try-enterprise-search](https://cloud.google.com/generative-ai-app-builder/docs/try-enterprise-search)

 > [!NOTE]
-> Recommend to use Cloud Storage as data source because I have not confirmed other data sources.
+> Recommend to use Cloud Storage as data source because I have not made sure if it works on other data sources.

 ### 2. Get the datastore ID